-Because the TOE is defined as a server or a part of a network of servers, a graphical user interface for system administration or any other operation is not included in the evaluated configuration.
+A graphical user interface for system administration or any other operation is not included in the evaluated configuration.

 The TOE environment also includes applications that are not evaluated, but are used as unprivileged tools to access public system services.
 For example a HTTP server using a port above 1024 (e. g. on port 8080) may be used as a normal application running without root privileges on top of the TOE.